Abarim Publications' online Biblical Hebrew Dictionary

-- The masculine noun שת (shat), denoting a national foundation.
+- The masculine noun שת (shat), denoting a national foundation; whatever the nation is set on.
 This noun occurs only in Isaiah 19:10 and Psalm 11:3.

 - The masculine noun שית (shayit), which is a collective word denoting some kind of thorn bushes.
-BDB Theological Dictionary admits that the relation between this noun and the root שית (shyt) is dubious, and reports that some theorists figure that this noun doesn't come from שית (shyt) but from שאה (sha'a see below).
-This mysterious word occurs seven times, all in Isaiah (7:23, 9:17, 27:4).
+BDB Theological Dictionary admits that the relation between this noun and the root שית (shyt) is dubious, and reports that some theorists figure that this noun doesn't come from שית (shyt) but from שאה (sha'a, see below).
+This mysterious word occurs seven times, all in Isaiah (Isaiah 7:23, 9:17, 27:4).